Program Area(s): Law and Politics; American Politics; Methods

-Research Interests: Race and ethnic politics, Gender and politics, Law and public policy, American Political Development, Comparative historical analysis, Asian American politics.
+Research Interests: Race and ethnic politics; American political development; Law and public policy; Comparative historical analysis; Urban politics; Asian American politics.

 - “From Civil Rights to Social Policy: The Political Development of Family and Medical Leave Policies in the United States, 1964–1978.”
 Presented at Social Science History Association Conference, Montreal, QC, Canada, November 2017; NU American Political Development and Social Policy Workshop, Evanston, IL, May 2018; Policy History Conference, Tempe, AZ, May 2018; Law & Society Association Conference, Toronto, ON, Canada, June 2018; and Toronto Political Development Workshop, Toronto, ON, October 2019.

 - "Pursuing Social Policy Expansion through Civil Rights."
 Presented at NU American Political Development and Social Policy Workshop, Evanston, IL, May 2019; Law & Society Association Conference, virtual, May 2020.